GMC-Stack/Progress_Tracker/README.md

 The **Life Balance Tracker** is a personal dashboard built in Microsoft Excel.
 It brings together well-being monitoring, goal management, time tracking, and personal growth metrics into a single, automated file.

-Inspired by the structured approach to personal development promoted in the **McKinsey Forward Program**, the tracker applies the same logic organizations use for KPIs and performance dashboards — but at the individual level.
+The tracker applies the same logic organizations use for KPIs and performance dashboards — but at the individual level.

 > *"How do I actually know if I'm growing?"*
 > This tool was built to answer that question — week by week.